hamzatekin/convoy/README.md

 ## CLI

-Currently a single command for dev + sync:
+Currently a single command for dev + sync (also starts the local server):

 ```bash
 bun run scripts/convoy-dev.ts --root .
 ```

+Flags:
+- `--once` to run a single sync and exit
+- `--no-serve` to skip starting the server

 Config:
 - `DATABASE_URL` in `.env` (required)